ndwarshuis/org-sql/README.md

 Likely one would set the `:server` key to denote the instance of the server to use (eg `"tcp:example.com,1443"`).
-Note that this takes the place of the `:hostname`/`:port` keys for MySQL and Postgres
+Note that this takes the place of the `:hostname`/`:port` keys for MySQL and Postgres.

 Specify the username and password using the keys `:username` and `password` respectively.
-If the database stores other data alongside that from `org-sql`, one can create a schema specifically for `org-sql` set the `:schema` key with the name of this schema.
+If the database stores other data alongside that from `org-sql`, one can create a schema specifically for `org-sql` and set the `:schema` key with the name of this schema.

 To prevent hardcoding the password in Emacs code, one can set the `"SQLCMDINI"` environmental variable in the `:env` key (see above) to the path of a startup